 Pour batter into the pan.
 Bake at 325 degrees for 25-30 minutes or until a toothpick inserted into the center comes out clean.
 Remove the cake from the oven and allow to cool for 15 minutes before removing cake from pan and cooling on a cooling rack.
 Frost cake when cool.

 To make the frosting: In a mixer, whip together the butter, sugar, salt and coconut cream.
-Add 1-2 tbsp as needed to frosting.
+Add 1-2 tablespoon as needed to frosting.
 Tint with natural gel food color if desired.
 Frost the cake, then decorate.